LeslieDancey/FME_Desktop_Advanced/multiple_feature_attributes.md

 **Multiple Feature Functionality**

 Multiple feature functionality is activated by checking the box labelled Prior/Subsequent Feature Attribute Retrieval in an AttributeCreator transformer:

+This opens up a section of dialog in which the author can specify how many features preceding the current feature, or how many features that succeed it, should be made available.

+There is also an option to specify what should happen if the attributes are missing from a prior/subsequent feature.
+There is the ability to use a fallback value (which might just be an empty string), to use the value of the closest feature that does contain the attribute, or to use an attribute value instead.

+Using Multiple Feature Attributes

+The simplest way to make use of the attributes retrieved from prior/subsequent features is through the text or arithmetic editors.

+In the editors, the list of feature attributes will have an expandable section for prior and subsequent features: